-We represent both claimants and defendants in contentious probate disputes and are therefore very familiar with the tactics commonly used by both sides.
+We represent both claimants and defendants contentious probate in Devon & Somerset and are therefore very familiar with the tactics commonly used by both sides.
 Crucially, we also know what judges are looking for and how they expect a party to go about proving their case in a satisfactory manner.

 We also understand that one thing which puts many people off seeking professional help is fear of legal fees.
 However, while legal costs in contentious probate claims can be considerable, we do offer a range of funding options.
 This includes deferred fees and specified costs limits.
 We also operate a very popular No Win – No Fee scheme which is available wherever a case has good prospects of succeeding and the sums in dispute justify our involvement.